Introduction – Electricity Used By A Home

 Reducing the carbon footprint from your home’s power use is a theme we will post a lot on in the future.
 As a primer for these posts we are going to look at how much electricity households use around the world, and what per person use is in different countries.

-About 80% of people in the world have access to electricity.
-This figure has increased in the last decade, mainly due to increasing urbanization.
-But despite the fact that more and more people are getting access to electricity we use very different amounts of it.
+About 90% of people in the world have access to electricity.
+This figure increased from 2010-2020 but then dropped since the COVID pandemic.
+But despite the fact more people are getting access to electricity we use very different amounts of it.

 Using data from the World Energy Council we can compare how much electricity the average electrified household uses in different countries.